 President Donald Trump has signaled that broadband will definitely be part of his planned infrastructure investments.

-Trump issued an executive order Wednesday (July 19) creating The Presidential Advisory Council on Infrastructure, which will include a representative from the communications and technology sector.
+The president issued an executive order Wednesday creating the Presidential Advisory Council on Infrastructure that will include a representative from the communications and technology sector.
 The council will report back to the president with its findings.

-The members will be appointed by Trump and will represent the following sectors: real estate, finance, construction, communications and technology, transportation and logistics, labor, environmental policy, regional and local economic development, and "other sectors determined by the president to be of value to the council," the White House said.
+The members will be appointed by the president and will represent the following sectors: real estate, finance, construction, communications and technology, transportation and logistics, labor, environmental policy, regional and local economic development, and "other sectors determined by the President to be of value to the Council."